 3,372

-of households renting in Bexar County spent 30% or more of their income on housing costs in 202217.4 %
+of households renting in Bexar County spent 30% or more of their income on housing costs in 202217 %

-(1 in 6) of people in Bexar County were food insecure in 202220 %
+of people in Bexar County are food insecure20 %

-of people in emergency shelters, transitional shelters, or unsheltered in Bexar County in 2024 are Black.
+of people in emergency shelters, transitional shelters, or unsheltered in Bexar County in 2024 are Black

 Our Work in Action